 Studio Research provides for the development of artistic practice alongside students in the MFA / MA Studio Art.
 These modules provide for studio and field-based investigation, experimentation and reflection leading to the production of a body of work engaging ecology, earth systems and environmental change.
 Theory and Art & Ecology engages with historical and contemporary discourse informing arts practice, ecological thinking, activism and the changing global climate.

 In the first year an Introduction to Ecosystem Science provides an engagement with ecosystems through lectures and first-hand experience of the Burren.
 In Ecology and Sustainability in the Burren, the stewardship of the Burren is explored as a microcosm of global ecological and environmental concerns.
-In this module students work with local conservationists, geologists and archaeologists, though BCA’s partnerships with Burren Beo, Burren GeoPark and University of Galway.
+In this module students work with local conservationists, geologists and archaeologists, though BCA’s partnerships with Burren Beo, The Burren and Cliffs of Moher UNESCO Global Geopark, and University of Galway.
 Additionally, Professional Studies modules, taken alongside the MFA/MA Studio Art students, focus on the development of the professional skills necessary to survive and thrive as a practicing artist.

 The MFA in Art & Ecology is a two year programme comprising of 120 ECTS.
 The MA in Art & Ecology is a one year programme (Sept-August) comprising of 90 ECTS.
 Please see the Course Structure opposite for an outline of the modules specific to each programme.